daniela0321/flare-docs/Content/design-systems.md

 **Maintain/Develop**

-* Approach a design system as you would a marathon, not a sprint - design systems and their maintenance processes are always evolving.
+* Approach a design system as continuous development - design systems and their maintenance processes are always evolving.
 A design system should have its own roadmap and backlog.

 &nbsp;